pragathi777/studio/docs/architecture.md

 ## 2. Core Code Example: The Final Feedback Flow

-If an interviewer asks to see a piece of code, this is the perfect example.
+This is the most important piece of code in the project.
 It showcases how data from different parts of the application is aggregated and used in a structured AI prompt to produce a complex, valuable output.

 This flow, `provideDetailedFeedback`, is the final step in the interview process.
-It takes all the performance data, sends it to the AI, and generates the final report.
+It takes all the candidate's performance data, sends it to the AI, and generates the final report.

 **File:** `src/ai/flows/provide-detailed-feedback.ts`